 Are they easily accessible or findable?

-For obvious reasons, your website is one of the greatest tools in your arsenal for engaging prospective clients right now.
+For obvious reasons, your website is one of the greatest tools in your arsenal for engaging prospective clients and buyers right now.
 Your immediate task is to make sure it’s optimized to provide the same expertise, information, resources and personality that you would deliver in person.

 Case studies are critical social proof for prospective clients.
 If you don’t currently have any on your website, now is an excellent time to start creating them.
-If you have case studies, make sure they clearly express what your firm did to deliver value for the client.
+If you have case studies, make sure they clearly express what your company did to deliver value for the client.
 Be specific about solution details and highlight the benefits that matter most to prospective clients, not just those you’re proudest of.

 Demand for relevant and useful content is high.
 By focusing on where you can offer unique perspectives and insights into current challenges, you’ll start creating connections with your audience now while building the foundation for future sales.

 If you don’t have a blog, it’s a great time to start one.
-Or to fire up the existing blog that hasn’t seen a fresh post in months.
+Or fire up the existing blog that hasn’t seen a fresh post in months.
 Content is more than blog posts, though.
 Consider investing time in developing other formats like videos, webinars and podcasts, which allow you to create interactive content without the risk of actual interaction.

 Short on resources or time?
 Take a fresh look at your existing content and identify ways you can update or improve it from both an information and an SEO perspective.